nobel002/NeuraNet.cs/README.md

 ## TODO
-- [X] Considere wheter to use `System.Double` or `System.Decimal`...
-This might impact speed and also might affect precision.
-(As in the decimal system might have a theoretical better precision as the numbers can become more acurate.)
-We will use System.float, as mathf is probably faster and the theoretical precesion will probably never be reached due to the training algorithm.
-- [ ] so make the used variable a `<T>` variable and pass it as an argument so I can compile three versions: a `float`, `double` and `decimal` one.
+- [ ] Remove all of the commented out code.
 - [ ] make a published version.
-- [ ] Fix the `.gitignore` file
 - [ ] Check how we can save the nets to dll's or somthing
 - [ ] Finish the net class
 - [ ] Fix the write to `.ai` because its broken...
 It does generate the matrix but doesnt generate the .ai file properly try a {4x3,2} shap for example it doesnt write that to a file which is obviously wrong.
-- [ ] Make it so that it doesn't only lean to NEAT because that would be to small of a thing to focus on.
-Hence I need to update the mutation function so that it is't always random mutations.
+- [ ] Make it use gradient descend, and back propagation this isn't that hard you can do it 😅
-- [ ] Remove all of the commented out code.
+- [ ] Fix the `.gitignore` file
+- [X] Considere wheter to use `System.Double` or `System.Decimal`...
+This might impact speed and also might affect precision.
+(As in the decimal system might have a theoretical better precision as the numbers can become more acurate.)
+We will use System.float, as mathf is probably faster and the theoretical precesion will probably never be reached due to the training algorithm.

 + in the Creator class
 - [ ] Train() { }
 - [ ] Mutate() { }
 - [ ] Sort() { }
-- [ ] Add an option to choose for howlong we must train the networks.
-Options may include: a specified number of itterations.
-(Pro's: the training will always finish even if their isnt inprovement, Cons: see the pro's) or until a specified succes rate is reached.
-(Pro's 'n cons see the previous but invert the arguments).
+- [ ] Change the training time, currently it goes for a prespecified number of cycles but by using gradient descent we should `use epochs` this is a mesure for how many times the algo has seen a mini-bach
 + in the Net class
+- [ ] Make use of mini-baches, this is a good thing.
 - [ ] Check wheter the provided synapses match the synapses shape in the SetSynapses();
 - [ ] Normalise the outputs.
 - [ ] Load(synapses) { }
 - [ ] Store() { }
 - [ ] Fix the write function as it doesn't seem like a good idea to just plain old delete the file if it already exists and then create it and write to that.
++ Things i **should** do
+- [ ] Implement a way to train the algorithm

 + Things I could do
 - [ ] In the `.ai` files but half of the possible hex values are used.
 Their are 14 different characters `0-9`, `,`, `;`, `|` and `\n` meaning if I encode each character as half a hex value I can essentially half the file size as I don't ude UTF-8 text encoding.
 This would require an other program to read and write to such files.
 (This would yeild some unused values, namily `E? - F?` and nothing would end in  E or F due to the concat style, meaning I could theoreticaly use that place to shift the next bytes a few spaces forward and in doing so I would save some more space, reducing the file by another fourth I think)